brutus/wtforms-html5/README.md

 __The only difference is, that you include a `Meta` class, that inherits from `AutoAttrMeta`.__

-Now you get some attributes created automatically for your fields:
+This meta class sets the above mentioned attributes automatically for all the fields of the form:

 ```py
 >>> form.test_field()
 '<input id="test_field" max="12" min="3" name="test_field" required title="Just a test field." type="text" value="">'
 ```

-The _min_ and _max_ attributes are created because you used the `Length` validator.
+The _min_ and _max_ attributes are created because the `Length` validator was used.
 And the field is marked _required_ because of the `InputRequired` validator.
 The field also gets a _title_ taken from the fields `description`.

-If you validate the form and any errors pop up, the field would also get an _invalid_ attribute:
+If you validate the form and any errors pop up, the field also get `invalid` added to its class:

 ```py
 >>> form.validate()